Pumpkin Pancakes with Strawberry Syrup

 - Fold the wet ingredients into the dry ingredients.
 Do not over mix.

-- Heat a non-stick skillet over medium heat.
+- Heat a non-stick or cast iron skillet over medium heat.
 Spray with non-stick cooking spray or generously coat with butter.

 - Cook pancakes on side one until bubbles come to the top & burst (about 3-4 minutes), flip and cook on side two until golden brown.